lidofinance/docs/docs/guides/node-operator-manual.md

 ### Validating the keys

-It's vital to check the correctness of the keys before submitting them.
+Please, make sure to check the keys validity before submitting them on-chain.

-If you will be submitting keys using Lido's submitter, they will be checked before submitting - the "submit" button won't be active unless keys are validated and they are valid.
+Lido submitter has validation functionality built-in, keys will be checked before submitting.

-If you will be submitting keys manually via Lido contract, you can use Lido CLI, it's as simple as having Python with pip installed and running:
+If you will be submitting keys manually via Lido contract, you can use Lido CLI.
+It's a Python package which you can install with pip:

 ```sh
 pip install lido-cli